rolldown/rolldown/packages/rollup-tests/src/ignored-by-supported-features.md

 ### The `input.context` is not supported
  - rollup@form@custom-context: allows custom context@generates es

+### `output.dynamicImportInCjs` is not supported
+ - rollup@function@dynamic-import-this-function: uses correct "this" in dynamic imports when not using arrow functions
+ - rollup@function@dynamic-import-this-arrow: uses correct "this" in dynamic imports when using arrow functions
+ - rollup@function@dynamic-import-expression: Dynamic import expression replacement
+ - rollup@function@external-dynamic-import-live-binding-compact: supports external dynamic imports with live bindings in compact mode
+ - rollup@function@external-dynamic-import-live-binding: supports external dynamic imports with live bindings
+ - rollup@function@no-external-live-bindings: Allows omitting the code that handles external live bindings
+ - rollup@function@no-external-live-bindings-compact: Allows omitting the code that handles external live bindings

 ### The `input.moduleContext` is not supported
  - rollup@form@custom-module-context-function: allows custom module-specific context with a function option
  - rollup@form@custom-module-context: allows custom module-specific context@generates es